eventzimmer/schema/README.md

 The aggregated events can then be displayed via a frontend (as a list).

+`schema` contains the code for the eventzimmer backend.

+# Getting started

+To get you a version of `schema` please have a look at the [install instructions](./SETUP.md).

 # Architecture

 `eventzimmer` consists of multiple parts that play together that are briefly covered in this section: